0x4f625a/warriors/README.md

 3/8/2023 v1.61  Small Paizo art addition for testing purposes.
 All Paizo art is used with their permission through pathfinder infinite licensing.
 3/31/2023 v1.62 Fix to searching in compendium browser
 4/3/2023 v1.63 another fix to searching in compendium browser
-6/21/23 v1.7 Added new images and tokens to each character
+6/21/23 v1.7 Added new images and tokens to each character 7/13/25 v2.0 Updated for Foundry 13, Pathfinder 7.
+Changed db files to .ldb files.
+Confirmed as working.

 1.5
 Better implementation or major fixes to: